The week of March 27th - 30th

 Mr. Streit's Book Talk podcast

 Each month, students in all of my classes vote on a charity and donate spare change to this charity if they choose to do so.
-Our February charity is the World Wildlife Fund.
+Our March charity is the Children's Cancer Research Fund.

 Thank you all so much for your generosity.